network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 ## YANG Times Series Data Base Ingestion

 The schema from the schema registry is being used to define the times series database schema and the ingestion rule for the operational metrics.
 The time when the message was being produced by the YANG publisher can be optionally obtained by the <eventTime> as defined in section 4 of [RFC5277].
-The subscription id and in the future also the x-path and version can be obtained from the YANG push schema specified in section 3.7 and figure 9 under section 4.1 of [RFC8641].
+The subscription id and in the future also the observation domain id, the x-path and the version can be obtained from the YANG push schema specified in section 3.7 and figure 9 under section 4.1 of [RFC8641].

 ### Normative References